AIUR10/ai-ur10/README.md

 ![Example RL debut 1](images/rl_1.png)
 ![Example RL debut 2](images/rl_2.png)

+We see that our agent is learning something at some point, its reward went up, the actor loss went down.
+And the resulting movement was encouraging.

 * SAC_4	: even even more training time, as it seems it could learn more.
 We go too far in the training :D
 * SAC_5   : slow down the circular motion, giving it more time to adjust, but requires a lot more traning !